 Hey, are you also crazy about Tolkien’s Middle-earth and the languages spoken there?
-In this post we talk about Orkish: no, it’s not the language of the orchids 🌸 but that spoken by orcs. 👹
+In this post we talk about Orcish (occasionally Orkish): no, it’s not the language of the orchids 🌸 but that spoken by orcs. 👹

 As with the other languages created by the British philologist, there is more to this than meets the eye.
 Tolkien portrays the orcs in one way, Peter Jackson in his films represents them in another one.